KrakeIO/sandbox/README.md

       });
       jQuery('#data-table-header').after(row);
     }

+    // @Description : This method is called by the Sandbox class to get the raw DOM element that holds
+    //    that holds the Krake Definition
+    SandBox.interface.queryHolder = function() {
+      return jQuery('#krake_content');
+    }

     // @Description : This method is called by the Sandbox class to get the raw Query String input from the HTML DOM element
     //    that holds the Krake Definition